 - Performance prepares students for careers in performance and choreography.
 It also creates a foundation for graduate study in dance and a variety of related fields.

 - Business prepares students to own or manage their own studio or to manage a company.
 It sets groundwork for them to serve as artistic directors or continue their study with graduate work in a variety of dance-related fields.

 - Pedagogy is based on NDEO Accrediting Standards to prepare students to teach in studios or pursue graduate study.
 This path of study helps students prepare for (or seek concurrent) CiDE Certification in Dance Education, which is necessary for work in K-12 classrooms.

 - Science prepares students for careers in performance or as company techs, studio techs, or health techs.
 It serves well in preparation for EMT or Paramedic certification, massage therapy, or graduate study in dance, biomechanics, dance kinesiology, or somatic/expressive/dance therapy.

 A Complementary major allows students to pair their passion for dance with their interest in a separate, primary major area without overwhelming their semester load.
 The Dance Complementary major pairs well with all majors on campus.
 The careers of students who choose this complementary major vary greatly based upon their primary area of study.

 What experiences will I have?

-Dance students at Anderson University have opportunities to choreograph works for the main stage, audition for guest artist works, perform in the annual faculty and guest artist concerts, Candles and Carols, Homecoming, and other off-campus events.
-Students have the opportunity to attend and participate in ACDA, NDEO, IADMS, PAMA, APDF, and IDTA conferences and festivals, for which they can also earn college credit.
-Students are encouraged to intern, and spend a great deal of time honing their craft, their understanding of movement, and their expression of faith.
+Students in the dance program at Anderson University have opportunities to choreograph works for the main stage and audition for guest artist works.
+They may perform in the annual faculty and guest artist concerts, Candles and Carols, Homecoming, and other off-campus events.
+While here, students can also attend and participate in ACDA, NDEO, IADMS, PAMA, APDF, and IDTA conferences and festivals with the option of earning college credit.
+Our dancers are encouraged to intern and spend a great deal of time honing their craft, their understanding of movement, and their expression of faith.
 Scholarships are available.